Algebraic Structures

 Semigroup Closure Property

-Some texts explicitly specify the closure property, i.e., for all \( a, b \in S, \) we must have \( a \cdot b \in S. \) However, stating this propery explicity is redundant because this property is already implied by the fact that \( \cdot \) is a binary operation.
+Some texts explicitly specify the closure property, i.e., for all \( a, b \in S, \) we must have \( a \cdot b \in S. \) However, stating this propery explicity is redundant because a binary operation is closed by definition.

 Semigroup Variations